krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 5. **Supports Decentralization**: Allows domain-specific metadata while maintaining standards
 6. **Facilitates Discoverability**: Makes metadata about products easily findable and usable

 DPROD provides the foundation for treating data as a product rather than a byproduct, shifting the governance model from centralized control to federated responsibility by standardizing product metadata.
-This approach aligns with the [[Data Catalog Guide#Domain-Specific vs General-Purpose Catalogs|Domain-Specific Catalogs]] approach discussed earlier.
+This approach aligns with the [Data Catalog Guide](../Data%20Catalog/Data%20Catalog%20Guide).

 ## Implementing Governance Through Standards-Based Catalogs